 Adaptability

-Dealing with consumers is a demanding job, and service reps need to be adaptable and flexible enough to meet their demands.
-Adaptability means being able to adjust to changing circumstances and customer requests and handling several interactions simultaneously.
+Dealing with consumers is demanding, and service reps must be adaptable and flexible enough to meet their demands.
+Adaptability means adjusting to changing circumstances and customer requests and handling several interactions simultaneously.

-An easily adaptable representative will be comfortable with an unpredictable work schedule and show a willingness to learn new processes and technologies.
-In fact, the best candidate is one who is tech-savvy and can adapt to the changing nature of great customer service technology; especially since the introduction of real-time messaging, chatbots, and artificial intelligence have brought about major changes in the day-to-day workings of client relations.
-For instance, businesses are now becoming more mobile, and so, the best candidates are those who can prove their ability to provide services on the go.
-This also explains why adaptability can help companies achieve a competitive advantage, as professionals integrate with, and adjust quickly to new approaches and technologies.
+An easily adaptable representative will be comfortable with an unpredictable work schedule and willing to learn new processes and technologies.
+The best candidate is tech-savvy and can adapt to the changing nature of excellent customer service technology, especially since the introduction of real-time messaging, chatbots, and artificial intelligence has brought about significant changes in client relations.
+For instance, businesses are now becoming more mobile, so the best candidates are those who can prove their ability to provide services on the go.
+This also explains why adaptability can help companies achieve a competitive advantage, as professionals integrate with and adjust quickly to new approaches and technologies.

 Work ethic